guilhermedd/trab_redes/README.md

 # trab_redes
+First: launch Servidor.py
+Second: launch save.py
-Objective: add AI to play the game
+There you can choose to play (1) or let the AI play (2)

-Game currently working